araobp/node-red-genai/README.md

 => [chain package](./chain)

+- "gemini" and "db" for Gemini-based chat supporting RAG
+- "chat" and "search" for OpenAI-based chat supporting RAG
+- "object" to convert a JSON code block to an object

 ### Installing the package

 It is useful to define a bash alias for installing the package in Node-RED, like this: